microsoft/qlib/docs/start/integration.rst

 Configuration File
 =======================

 The configuration file is described in detail in the `estimator <../advanced/estimator.html#Example>`_ document.
-In order to integrate the custom model into ``Qlib``, you need to modify the "model" field in the configuration file.
+In order to integrate the custom model into ``Qlib``, users need to modify the "model" field in the configuration file.

 - Example: The following example describes the `model` field of configuration file about the custom lightgbm model mentioned above , where `module_path` is the module path, `class` is the class name, and `args` is the hyperparameter passed into the __init__ method.
 All parameters in the field is passed to `self._params` by `\*\*kwargs` in `__init__` except `loss = mse`.